SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 Index

-Replace Your Sails - Blade, Cloth, Loft Contacts, Tight Piston Hanks, Black Sails.
+INDEX - Upgrade Considerations, Blade Sail, Cloth, Loft Contacts, Tight Piston Hank Claws, Black Sails.

-"In the spring of 1998 I decided to replace the mainsail and 110% working jib on my boat.
-I called several big name sail makers for bids, asking for their "Chevrolet/economy/cruiser" line of sails.
-I specified that I was looking for cruising grade sails, including a full batten main, mostly for day sailing, occasional trips, and perhaps some local club racing.
-Both Ullman and Sobstad recommended that only the upper battens be full length.
-Ullman pointed out that the top of the sail wears out first, and a full-length upper batten slows that process and it gives great shape.
+THE ORIGINAL BLADE SAIL (1998) - This is quest that started it all.
+"In the spring of 1998 Hal decided to replace the mainsail and 110% working jib on his boat.
+He called several big name sail makers for bids, asking for their "Chevrolet/economy/cruiser" line of sails.
+I specified cruising grade sails, including a full batten main, mostly for day sailing, occasional trips, and perhaps some local club racing.
+Both Ullman and Sobstad recommended that only the upper mainsail battens be full length.
+Ullman pointed out that the top of the sail wears out first, and a full-length upper batten slows that process plus it gives great shape.
 Full length lower battens don't have as dramatic an effect as they restrict the shape adjustments that can be made during a race.

 All the vendors were within about $50 of each other.
 One of them has an office about 120 miles from the lake I sail at.
-Their salesman/sail maker came to my boat to measure the rigging and spent a good bit of his Sunday morning teaching me about various sail designs.
-We talked a lot about jib lead placement.
+Their sail representative came to my boat to measure the rigging and spent a good bit of his Sunday morning teaching me about various sail designs.
+We talked a lot about jib sheet placement.
 He also concluded, as did Mick Roberts, that the genoa track (abeam the cockpit) is too far aft for a small jib.
 We kicked several possibilities around.
 His favourite was to mount tracks on the edge of the cabin roof and run the sheets inside the inner shrouds.
-He believes this will give the best possible performance.
-Almost as good and easier to install, would be tracks mounted on the deck parallel to the cabin, roughly as far out as the chain plates.
+He believes this will give the best possible upwind performance.
+Almost as good but easier to install, would be tracks mounted on the deck parallel to the cabin, roughly as far out as the chain plates.
 (See Tech Tip F06).
-I will install the tracks, a standard West Marine item, after the jib arrives.
-In the meantime, I noticed that my 115% jib sheet blocks are removable from the cars, so I'll clip them to the toe rail till the permanent deck tracks are installed.
+Hal will install the deck tracks, a standard West Marine item, after the jib arrives.
+In the meantime, he noticed that the 110% jib sheet blocks are removable from the cars, so he'll clip them to the toe rail till the permanent deck tracks are installed.

 • Most sailors aren't sail makers and many don't know how to measure them or the rigging properly.